zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

   | **required**: True
   | **type**: str
-  | **choices**: inactive, operating, updated, facts
+  | **choices**: inactive, active, loaded, set, facts

 activation_profile_name
-  The name of the image activation profile to be used when activating the LPAR, for ``state=operating``.
-This parameter is ignored when the LPAR was already operating.
+  The name of the image or load activation profile to be used when the LPAR needs to be activated, for ``state=active`` and ``state=loaded``.

-  Default: The image activation profile specified in the 'next-activation-profile-name' property of the LPAR.
+  Default: The image or load activation profile specified in the 'next-activation-profile-name' property of the LPAR is used when the LPAR needs to be activated.

+  If the LPAR was already active, the ``force`` parameter determines what happens.

   This parameter is not allowed for the other ``state`` values.